A note about sex and gender

 Many studies have found a link between a Western dietary pattern high in ultra-processed foods and added sugars and an increased risk of certain cancers, including breast cancer.

 Western dietary patterns also tend to be very high in calories, which can lead to weight gain and obesity.
-Females with excess weight or obesity are at an
+People assigned female at birth who have excess weight or obesity are at an

-Phytochemicals are chemical compounds that derive from plants.
+Phytochemicals are chemical compounds that come from plants.
 Research shows many phytochemical compounds have anticancer properties.

 Epigenetics is the study of how external factors switch genes on or off.
 A 2020 review investigating epigenetic regulation and dietary control of TNBC indicated that the following phytochemicals could help manage the disease: